RTEMS/rtems-docs/c-user/rate_monotonic_manager.rst

 using RMS.
 Every hardware and software factor which impacts the execution time of each task must be accounted for in the schedulability analysis.

-Further Reading
-^^^^^^^^^^^^^^^

-For more information on Rate Monotonic Scheduling and its schedulability analysis, the reader is referred to the following:

-- C. L. Liu and J. W. Layland.
-"Scheduling Algorithms for Multiprogramming in a Hard Real Time Environment." *Journal of the Association of Computing Machinery*.
-January 1973. pp. 46-61.

-- John Lehoczky, Lui Sha, and Ye Ding.
-"The Rate Monotonic Scheduling
-  Algorithm: Exact Characterization and Average Case Behavior."  *IEEE Real-Time Systems Symposium*.
-1989. pp. 166-171.

-- Lui Sha and John Goodenough.
-"Real-Time Scheduling theory and Ada."  *IEEE Computer*.
-April 1990. pp. 53-62.

-- Alan Burns.
-"Scheduling hard real-time systems: a review."  *Software Engineering Journal*.
-May 1991. pp. 116-128.

 Operations
 ==========